 The Audit Committee selects the company's independent registered public accounting firm and manages all aspects of the relationship, including the firm's compensation, retention, replacement, and scope of work.
 In selecting PricewaterhouseCoopers LLP as the company's independent registered public accounting firm for FY 2025, the committee evaluated the firm's independence, including reviewing the written disclosures and letter from PricewaterhouseCoopers LLP required by the PCAOB, and discussed with PricewaterhouseCoopers LLP its independence.
-The committee also discussed with PricewaterhouseCoopers LLP the matters required to be discussed by the applicable requirements of the PCAOB and the SEC.
+The committee also discussed with PricewaterhouseCoopers LLP its equired to be discussed by the applicable requirements of the PCAOB and the SEC.
 The committee also considered whether PricewaterhouseCoopers LLP's provision of non-audit services to the company is compatible with the firm's independence.
-The committee determined that PricewaterhouseCoopers LLP is independence.
+The committee determined that PricewaterhouseCoopers LLP is independent of the company and management.